Akeilee/Rhythm-Prototype-Initial/README.md

-Quick prototype design using assets and images found online.
+Quick prototype design for the rhythm game.
+Assets and images found online.